Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 It is easy to quickly walk by this establishment during your busy day in Paris, but worth a stop to slow down a bit and wander amid all the lovely books.
 Perhaps have some coffee and refreshments.

-Stop 4: Visit The Catacombs For An Underground View Of Parisienne History
+Stop 5: Visit The Catacombs For An Underground View Of Parisienne History

 Are you aware six to seven million souls are buried under the streets of Paris?
-You can view a portion of the underground ossuaries in Paris France.
+You can view a portion of the underground ossuaries in Paris, France.

 There is a network of tunnels underground built in the 1700s to help eliminate the problem of Paris’ overflowing cemeteries.

-The Paris Catacombs respectfully holding the bones of the dead, has been counted as one of 14 City of Paris Museums since 2013.
+The Paris Catacombs, respectfully holding the bones of the dead, has been counted as one of 14 City of Paris Museums since 2013.

-Tickets here: Skip-the-Line: Paris Catacombs Guided Tour with VIP Access
+Book Here: Skip-the-Line: Paris Catacombs Guided Tour with VIP Access

 Day 4: Champs Elysees, Arch de Triomphe, And More